 Areas of Interest

-Asthma management, seizure protocols, pediatric non-transports and pediatric airway management in the prehospital environment.
+Asthma management, seizure protocols, pediatric non-transports, pediatric airway management in the prehospital environment.

 Affiliations